 In October, Nica traveled from Honolulu to Indianapolis, Indiana to attend back-to-back NITA courses on Depositions and Trials.
 She provides, "NITA is a great organization.
 While attending NITA's Deposition course I learned tried and true approaches to developing deposition guestions.
 I was then able to jump in and practice these skills by taking and defending depositions with trained actors provided by NITA to give us as close to as real life experience as possible.
 After that, I attended NITA's Trial course where I was able to gain experience in all aspects of a trial - from drafting an opening statement, conducting direct and cross-examinations on witnesses, to introducing evidence and presenting a persuasive closing statement.
 The Trial course culminated with a mock trial before a group of real jurors - a highly valuable and an enlightening experience, without the high stakes of a real-life decision.
-With the Deposition and Trial courses under my belt, I feel much better prepared, confident, and excited to utilize these skills to better advocate on behalf of our clients as I continue to develop my skills under the guidance of Damon Key's established attorneys."
+With the Deposition and Trial courses under my belt, I feel much better prepared, on behalf of our clients as I continue to develop my skills under the guidance of Damon Key's established attorneys."